owncloud/ocis/docs/ocis/backup.md

 └── files
 ```

 * `files`: OPTIONAL/RECOMMENDED.
 This folder contains prerendered thumbnails.
 Can be specified via `THUMBNAILS_FILESYSTEMSTORAGE_ROOT`.
-If not backed up thumbnails will be regenerated automatically which leads to some load on thumbnails service.
+If not backed up, thumbnails will be regenerated automatically on access which leads to some load on the thumbnails service.

 ### `web`

-Contains web assests such as custom logos.
+Contains web assets such as custom logos, themes etc.

 ```bash
     ~/.ocis/web/:tree -L 1